jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 ------------------

 All the other interfaces —- the Notebook, the Qt console, ``ipython console`` in the terminal, and third party interfaces —- use the IPython Kernel.
-The IPython Kernel is a separate process which is responsible for running user code, and things like computing possible completions.
+IPykernel is a separate process which is responsible for running user code, and things like computing possible completions.
 Frontends, like the notebook or the Qt console, communicate with the IPython Kernel using JSON messages sent over `ZeroMQ <http://zeromq.org/>`_ sockets; the protocol used between the frontends and the IPython Kernel is described in :ref:`jupyterclient:messaging`.

 The core execution machinery for the kernel is shared with terminal IPython.